-IFES activities under this program are designed to build and sustain the capacity of election administrative bodies and increase the civic knowledge and engagement of young people in Kyrgyzstan.
+IFES activities under this program are designed to build and sustain the capacity of election administrative bodies and increase the civic knowledge and engagement of young people in the Kyrgyz Republic.

-- Providing strategic planning to the Central Election Commission (CEC) and conducting training-of-trainers for electoral management bodies ahead of the 2015 Parliamentary Elections
+- Supporting the Central Election Commission (CEC) in strategic planning and conducting training of electoral management bodies

-- Working with the State Registry Service (SRS) to develop an operational plan and train representatives in verification of voter identity on Election Day
+- Working with the State Registry Service (SRS) to develop operational plan and train representatives

-- Putting civic awareness and engagement principles as well as voter education into practice through Democracy Camps, youth forums, and other interactive tools and events
+- Putting civic awareness and engagement principles as well as voter education into practice through Democracy Camps, youth forums, and other interactive tools and activities

-IFES also supports youth civic education and engagement initiatives.
-During the 2014-2015 school year IFES piloted a Civic Education Teachers’ Sourcebook in over twenty secondary schools, consisting of a collection of practical activities, texts and methodological recommendations for organizing lessons in the integrated civic education course.
-IFES will continue to work with the Ministry of Education and individual schools to expand use of this activity-based supplement as part of the existing civics curriculum.
-Additionally, IFES has held Democracy Camps each summer over the last 15 years to provide students with leadership and motivation to become active citizens and decision-makers in their communities.
-IFES continues to support camp alumni in community initiatives through its Democracy Camp Alumni Network, which is part of the overall Men Ozun Chechem (“I Decide Myself”) youth outreach campaign.
+During the 2015-2016 school year, IFES prepared a CD version of its Civic Education Teachers’ Sourcebook, a collection of practical activities, texts, and methodological recommendations for organizing lessons in the integrated civic education course.
+In cooperation with the Ministry of Education, 2,400 Sourcebook CDs will be disseminated to schools throughout the Kyrgyz Republic prior to the start of the 2016-17 school year.
+Additionally, IFES held two Democracy Camps in the summer of 2015 which provided 120 students with the opportunity to study civic participation and representative governance in a hands-on active learning environment, while developing leadership, self-confidence, and public speaking skills.
+Notably, IFES also continues to support Camp alumni and their community initiatives through the Democracy Camp Alumni Network, which is a component of the Men Ozum Chechem (“I Decide Myself”) youth outreach campaign.